 - one clear and recent passport photo with a light background

 - utility bill (no more than three months old)

 - bank statement (no more than three months old)

 - proof of pension entitlement

-- One evidence of disability.
-Please refer to Page 2 of the application form on this page for a full list of acceptable supporting documents.
+- one evidence of disability (refer to page 2 of the application form on this page for a full list of acceptable supporting documents).

 4 Apply for a free bus pass